alidummar/Recipe-Book/readme.md

 # Recipe Book

 Welcome to the Recipe Book project!
-This simple HTML file provides the structure for a recipe book website.
+The sipmle HTML files provides the structure for a recipe book website.
 Users can navigate through different recipes listed in the main section.
 ![Image ](./Screenshot%202023-12-11%20at%203.07.13 PM.png)